sonocotta/raspberry-media-center/README.md

 <details>
   <summary>Setup instructions</summary>

 First, get access to the terminal either from USB-Serial or from SSH.
-To enter the Serial terminal you'd need to add this line to `/boot/volumioconfig.txt`
+To enter the Serial terminal, you'd need to add this line to `/boot/userconfig.txt` (create if missing)
 ```
 enable_uart=1
 ```

+Also, in the latest Volumio releases, you'd need to update `/boot/cmdline.txt` file, removing `quiet`, `nodebug` and `plymouth.ignore-serial-consoles` flags, and changing `loglevel=0` to `loglevel=7`.

 You can enable SSH at [volumio.local/dev](http://volumio.local/dev) and log in using user `volumio` and password `volumio`

-We're about to build kernel modules, so we need to install a few dependencies first (all commands going forward are running on the target host, ie Raspberry Pi)
+We're about to build kernel modules, so we need to install a few dependencies first (all commands going forward are running on the target host, ie, Raspberry Pi)

 ```
 sudo apt update && sudo apt install git raspberrypi-kernel-headers build-essential -y